 Whenever a user is viewing a result page and/or advanced search form, a set of search-tab configuration settings is active for that page.
-These settings affect many aspects of the content, options and functionality available for the page, including:
+These settings affect many aspects of the content, options, and functionality available on the page, including:

 • The selection of searchable properties (such as field-based search) for advanced search forms.

 • The selection of result properties (such as metadata) shown for each document in the result list.

 • The selection of sorting properties, by which users can sort results.

 • The selection of Refiner properties, through which users can narrow their search

 • The selection of search scopes for simple and advanced search forms.

 • The selection and programming of search-result actions, which are things that users can choose to do with any result (such as edit, add to favorites, mark for notification, etc.)